Types of Paralegals

 In the last few years, in an effort to keep office expenses down, the legal profession has navigated toward automation as more law offices add computer programs to perform repetitious tasks in the law office.
 Some of these tasks were typically preformed by paralegals.

 While software may take over some responsibilities of the paralegal, there are many functions that require a well-trained human to complete.
 As such, now more than ever, new paralegals entering the workforce may fare better with a certification added to their name.

-These certifications will set the paralegal apart from the competition by demonstrating that they have mastered their profession.
+These certifications will set the paralegal apart from the competition and from other members of the legal team, such as legal assistants, by demonstrating that they have mastered their profession.
 The paralegal certification establishes that they are able to provide excellent professional office and legal assistance to law firms rather than simply performing rote tasks that may be replaced by technology.